robinreni96/robinreni96_old_githubpage/_posts/2020-02-14-Signature-Classification-using-Siamese-Neural-Network-(Pytorch-Code-Example).md

 ### Working with Siamese Neural Network :
 In general, we learn image representations via a supervised metric-based approach with siamese neural networks, then reuse that network’s features for one-shot learning without any retraining.
 Also we use **large Siamese Convolutional Neural Networks** because learning generic image features, easily trained and can be used irrespective of the domain.

--   **Preprocessing :** First step, collect and preprocess your data .
+-   **Preprocessing :** First step, collect and preprocess your data.

 -   **Modelling :** Then design your CNN architecture mostly large according to your domain its better to use standardized CNN for siamese which you can find in many research papers
 ![model](https://cdn-images-1.medium.com/max/1600/1*IhjVjQwQuCdsZk3Qcavt-w.png)